adeoluwa/golang-backend-masterclass/README.md

 created a store to store which provides all functions to execute db queries and transactions, also wrote and ran several unit test to for the store package.

 Day 5:
-DBTXLOCK: how to debug a transaction deadlock implemented the uppdateAccount feature for the store and also wrote and ran a test for it.
+DB TX LOCK: how to debug a transaction deadlock implemented the updateAccount feature for the store and also wrote and ran a test for it.